The Heist (Derren Brown special): Final conditioning

 Meeting with the final four participants, Brown creates a feeling of aggression in them and attaches it to the trigger of a squeezed fist at a meeting in a café.
 Meanwhile, a green security van drives past the window.

 The last stage before the heist is making the subjects believe that they have it within themselves to overpower a security guard and to know what to say and how to say it without thinking about it.
-Brown teaches them what he calls an esoteric martial arts exercise, where they are able to make one another fall using the mental power of "chi".
+Brown teaches them what he calls an esoteric martial arts exercise, where they are able to make one another fall using the mental power of "qi".
 (In reality the person made to fall does so due to the power of suggestion from Brown.)
 However, the people apparently pushing come to believe that they have a powerful and invincible state to tap into.

 The Heist

 On the morning of "the heist", the four subjects are individually told to travel into London for a final motivational session.
 They are each picked up in a car, and while in the car, each one individually gets a phone call from Brown, who delivers the following message, full of suggestion phrases: "Make that decision to steal yourself.
 And grab that opportunity to make all this work really pay off.
 It's just about standing in the way of security and life and making it do what you want it to do.
 You're the one with the weapon of absolute unquestioning power."
 They are then dropped off at the end of Gresham Street and told to walk up the street to the meeting place.
 They had been told to bring their toy guns with them.
 The whole area had actually been cordoned off to the public and was supervised by the police.

 On the street a half-painted green fence can be seen, as well as a large advert for tights (featuring the rubbing of a leg, to try and trigger the extremely motivated state, that Derren had taught them to induced by leg rubbing) with the slogan "Do it...go on – steal yourself".
 As each subject walks up the street, a car drives past blaring out the loud trigger music ("Can You Feel It").
 They approach a parked green security van and the security guard (an actor) is given the cue to cross the road from the Bank of England holding two boxes containing £50,000 each.
 The subjects react as follows: